cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 3. Regulating closeness and distance in the therapeutic relationship based on attachment style.
 4. Encouraging patients with deactivating strategies to focus on their longing for connection.
 5. Patient-therapist match should be complementary in terms of attachment style.
-6. Signs of successful engagement: client makes a commitment to change, reports behavioral change outside sessions, develops tolerance for deeper and more intense affect in sessions, and shows capacity to "do the work" of therapy.
+6. **Signs of successful engagement**: client makes a commitment to change, reports behavioral change outside sessions, develops tolerance for deeper and more intense affect in sessions, and shows capacity to "do the work" of therapy.

 **Working Phase**:
 - Focus on resolving attachment injuries and developing new ways of relating.